Infostrux-Solutions/terraform-snowflake-rbac/README.md

 ### Configuring Resources

-The YAML specification file is used to define the relative permissions between databases, roles, users and warehouses in a Snowflake account.
+The YAML specification file defines the relative permissions between databases, roles, users and warehouses in a Snowflake account.

 Database permissions are abbreviated as `read` or `write` permissions, with this module generating the proper grants.
 The following table shows the association between this module's permissions and Snowflake grants.